dravila-sl/Research-Data-Management-Framework/DataStorage-data-backup.md

-# Why do we need to backup the data?
+# Why do we need to back up data?

 Accidents happen every day.
 Having backups can protect you and your team against human errors, malicious attacks, hardware failure and natural disasters.

-### Document the data backup plan and identify the contact person
+### Develop a data backup plan and identify the contact person

-It could be a team member who responsible for the maintanance of backup or a research data management team.
+It could be one of your team members or a research data management team who is responsible for backup maintenance.

 They should be able to answer questions like:

-- How to backup the data?
+- How to back up data?

-- How often to backup the data?
+- How often to back up data?

-- Where are the backup stored?
+- Where is the backup stored?

 - How to access the backup if needed to recover the data?

->[!NOTE]
+>[!IMPORTANT]
 >Make sure the data can be recovered from the backup.
 >
 >Try it before you actually need it.

-### How many backups should we have?
+### How many backups should I have?

-An easy-to-follow rule is <b>3-2-1 Backup Rule</b> that always make sure your data have:
+An easy-to-follow rule is <b>3-2-1 Backup Rule</b> that always makes sure your data have:

   - <b>three</b> copies of data

-  - copies were stored in <b>two</b> different forms
+  - stored in <b>two</b> different types of media

-  - <b>one</b> copy stored off-site
+  - keep <b>one</b> copy off-site

-For example, one original stored in a secure server, one copy in the personal laptop and one copy in a shared cloud folder.
+For example, one original data is stored in a secure server, one copy in a portable hard drive and one copy in a shared cloud folder.

 <details>
   <summary> <b>Reference</b> </summary>